Kutyrev/CV/README.md

 Good day! 👋

 My name is Dmitry Kutyrev.
-I am qualified as a Salesforce developer and as an expert / technical lead in the 1C environment.
+I am qualified as a Salesforce developer and an expert / technical lead in the 1C environment.
 Also, I have some development experience in Java / Kotlin Android, Java desktop.
 Participated in more than 10 large successful projects for the implementation of ERP/CRM information systems in various automation schemes and in companies of various profiles, including international ones, 7 years of experience as a technical lead in 1C teams.
 Worked on different methodologies: Agile, ITIL, waterfall projects.
 I am currently based in Chisinau, but I am also interested in remote opportunities.

 [LinkedIn](https://www.linkedin.com/in/dmitry-kutyrev/) / [GitHub](https://github.com/Kutyrev/) / [SF profile](https://www.salesforce.com/trailblazer/kutyrevdd) / [Google dev profile](https://developers.google.com/profile/u/KutyrevDD) /  proxium ( @ ) gmail.com